 2021 – Connecticut

 A 50-something man underwent a perianal lesion removal.
-Following the procedure, the medical staff noticed stroke symptoms, including a drooping face and communication difficulties.
+The medical staff noticed stroke symptoms following the procedure, including a drooping face and communication difficulties.
 The man was diagnosed with right-sided paralysis.
 He was transferred to another hospital.
 The staff confirmed an embolic stroke.
 The radiologist removed a cerebral blood clot via angiography.
 He spent one month in the hospital.
 The man was then transferred to an in-patient rehabilitation facility.
 He received occupational, physical, and speech therapies.
 The man now required lifelong care.
 He used a wheelchair and a walker.
 The man and his wife alleged negligence against the hospital.
 They claimed its staff failed to appreciate his prior stroke, negligently discontinued his anti-coagulant medication, and failed to consult the man’s physician.
 The jury awarded $4,200,000.

 $4,200,000 – Verdict